 Scenes are there to display the important moments of your plot.
 That's it.
 If they don't do that, then they shouldn't be in your novel.
 But another problem many authors run into is the scene that moves the plot but then repeats itself.

 Scene 1: John and Janet realize that they are in trouble if they cannot stop the Mage who controls the king.
 They discuss how they might stop him.
 They come to the only decision they can make.

 Scene 10: Janet and John discuss the Mage again.
 They go over all their options just to make sure.
 They decide the decision they've made really is the best option.

 In this case, either scene would need to be cut.

-Now you’re readers probably aren’t going to be toddlers and pre-schoolers, but the sentiment stays the same, just adjust the embellishments and detail given to your targetted age group.
+Now your readers probably aren't going to be toddlers and pre-schoolers, but the sentiment stays the same, just adjust the embellishments and detail given to your targeted age group.

 The only thing that will be repeated in your story is your theme.
 However, that's quite a bit different and will also be discussed another day.

 There are two types of redundancies that I want to go over.
 The first is in ideas and descriptions, and the second is in imagery.

 I call this one "ideas" because they really can be found anywhere in your book.
 Mostly, they raise their ugly heads in descriptions but not always.
 Think of these as MACRO level redundancies.